zmaril/OgreDocs/README.md

 OgreDocs is organized to be read mostly linearly.
 That means that you can probably read it from start to finish and understand what is going on.
-OgreDocs starts from the basics, with traversals, maps, executions, and filters.
+OgreDocs starts from the basics, with traversals, maps, query executions, and filters.
 Then it transitions into the more advanced topics of annotations and side effects.
 At the same time, OgreDocs is meant to serve as a reference for anyone using the library (ctrl+f is your friend).
 These examples were are developed at the command line or inside emacs with a REPL, so they are meant to be run and experimented with.

 ***